Cyclingbob/Proxy-Server/README.md

 # Customisation

 To customize display and user access, edit the `config.js` in the main directory of your clone (where `index.js` lies)

+# ©Cyclingbob 2021.
+All rights reserved.
+Unauthorised distribution or modification is not permitted.